fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_011.md

 in getting better at coming up with solutions to various problems in my work.

-# How to navigate decision-making in tech teams?
+# How To Navigate Decision-making In Tech Teams?

 I refer to my approach as an "Expert democracy".
 I know that I am almost always right about all my great ideas